Date of birth

 Since arriving at Selhurst Park in 2012, Ward has established himself as one of the most consistent performers in the Palace squad that sealed promotion to the Premier League and maintained their top-flight status ever since.

-At the start of the 2008/09 season, an 18-year-old Ward joined fellow south-coast side Bournemouth from Pompey on a season-long loan deal but they were relegated at the end of the season.
+At the start of the 2008/09 season, an 18-year-old Ward joined fellow south-coast side Bournemouth from Pompey on a season-long loan deal but the Cherries were relegated at the end of the season.
 He suffered the same fate at Portsmouth in the following campaign as they dropped out of the Premier League, but he did play three times in the competition.